Kieran Suckling: Life

 Suckling's parents and siblings immigrated to the United States from Ireland and England in the 1960s.
 He is the only member of his immediate family born in the United States.
 As a child, he lived with his family in Ireland, England, Peru, Nevada, Maine and Massachusetts.
-Following the divorce of his parents, he settled on Cape Cod, graduating from Sandwich High School in 1982.
+Following the divorce of his parents, he settled in Cape Cod, graduating from Sandwich High School in 1982.
 He entered Salve Regina University, in Rhode Island, in 1982, then transferred the following year to double major in computer science at Worcester Polytechnic Institute and philosophy at the College of the Holy Cross.
-He was very culturally and politically active in college, editing literary and science magazines, organizing poetry readings, founding a chapter of Student Pugwash USA, working for the Massachusetts Public Interest Research Group and participating in numerous political rallies and teach-ins opposing U.S. intervention in Nicaragua and advocating global nuclear disarmament.
+He was culturally and politically active in college, editing literary and science magazines, organizing poetry readings, founding a chapter of Student Pugwash USA, working for the Massachusetts Public Interest Research Group and participating in political rallies and teach-ins opposing U.S. intervention in Nicaragua and advocating global nuclear disarmament.

 He received a BA in Philosophy from College of the Holy Cross in 1987 and went on to study natural language processing as a fellow at Stanford University's Center for the Study of Language and Information and math at Columbia University.
 He backpacked in national parks and wilderness areas throughout Canada, the United States and Mexico for two years, funding his travels by working as a cook in Missoula, Montana.
 It was during these years that he first became an environmental activist, working with Earth First! groups in Montana, New Mexico and Arizona.

-In 1989 Suckling entered a PhD program in philosophy at Stony Brook University.
+In 1989 Suckling entered a Ph.D. program in philosophy at Stony Brook University.
 His area of concentration was phenomenology, hermeneutics, deconstruction, anthropology and religion.
 He taught Introduction to World Religions and Introduction to Eastern Religions to undergraduates in the Religious Studies Department.
-In 1990, he began work on a Doctoral Dissertation on the relationship between the extinction of species, languages and cultures.
+In 1990, he began work on a dissertation on the relationship between the extinction of species, languages and cultures.

 During the summers, Suckling worked as a Mexican spotted owl and northern goshawk surveyor on National Forests and Native American reservation lands in New Mexico and Arizona.
 He started the Center for Biological Diversity in Reserve, NM, with Earth First!, owl surveying and native lands protection friends in 1989.
 He moved west permanently in 1992 (to Reserve) to work full time on endangered species and public land protection.
 He left the Stony Brook University doctoral program in 1999, receiving an MA in philosophy.

 Suckling has published articles assessing trends in conservation of imperiled species, the effectiveness of the Endangered Species Act.

-He has continued to explore the deep psycho/social implications of the global homogenizing of biodiversity, language and culture, and the essential relationship between environmentalism, the arts, and the rights of indigenous peoples and poor communities.
-His more recent works are an examination of the "frog prince" stories in Brothers and Beasts: An Anthology of Men on Fairy Tales and "Three catastrophies, one sky," a reflection on mass extinctions and global warming.
+He has examined the implications of the global homogenizing of biodiversity, language and culture, and the relationship between environmentalism, the arts, and the rights of indigenous peoples and poor communities.